Pulsatilla vulgaris

 Beautiful purple flowers appear in spring atop deeply dissected green foliage that is covered with silvery fuzz.
-Flowers are bell shaped and give rise to silky seed heads that are quite attractive.
-Excellent clump forming plant for rock gardens.
+Flowers are bell-shaped and give rise to silky seed heads that are quite attractive.
+It is an excellent clump-forming plant for rock gardens.
 Pulsatilla means "sway" in Latin, in reference to the flowers swaying in the wind.
-Pasque Flower is a French reference to Easter, when they are usually blooming.
+Pasque Flower is a French reference to Easter, which is when they are usually blooming.

 Uses: Edging, Rock Gardens